anywhichway/lmdb-query/README.md

     }
 ```

+`function withExtensions(db:lmdbDatabase,extenstions:object) - return lmdbDatabase`

+Extends an LMDB database and any child databases it opens to have the `extensions` provided as well as any child databases it opens.
+This utility is common to other `lmdb` extensions like `lmdb-patch`, `lmdb-copy`, `lmdb-move`.

 ## Key Matching

 When `getRangeWhere` is called with an array, it uses the array as the `start` after replacing functions and regular expressions and automatically computes an `end` by copying the start and bumping the last primitive value by one ordering point.
 With the exception of strings, this means by one byte.
-For strings it means adding one character at the lowest string byte, `\x0` ( `\x000` is reserved by LMDB as a special delimiter).
-Foe example, `hello` becomes `hello\x0`.
-In version v1.0.3 and earlier strings also had one byte added.
-Too frequently this resulted in range results that were unexpectedly large.
+For strings it means adding one character at the lowest string byte, `\x0` ( `\x00` is reserved by LMDB as a special delimiter).
+For example, `hello` becomes `hello\x0`.
+In version v1.0.3 and earlier, strings also had one byte added.
+Too frequently, this resulted in range results that were unexpectedly large.
 If you still want this behavior, use the options flag `wideRangeKeyStrings` set to `true`.
 A better way to match a wide range for the string portion of a key is to use a regular expression.
 For example `/person.*/g` is the same as `LIKE person%` in SQL and will match any string starting with `person`.

 For convenience `bumpValue` is exported from the main module.